openbsd/xenocara/lib/mesa/docs/isl/tiling.rst

 Bit-6 Swizzling
 ^^^^^^^^^^^^^^^

-When bit-6 swizzling is enabled, bits 9 and 10 are XOR'd in with bit 6 of the tiled address:
+When bit-6 swizzling is enabled, bits 9 and 10 are XORed in with bit 6 of the tiled address:

 .. code-block:: c